 Guidelines for Neurosurgery Clinical experience - evidence of the breadth of clinical experience defined in the specialty syllabus Trainees should have completed 8 years of approved training in the neurosciences, incorporating at least 6 years of neurosurgery, together with exposure to neurology, intensive care, accident & emergency medicine and an allied surgical specialty.
-Trainees should have had a broad exposure to emergency and scheduled components of the subspecialties (current and potentially emerging) recognised in neurosurgery, including, but not necessarily limited to: Trauma (both brain and spine, including evidence of current trauma competency e.g. an ATLS®/PALS course) Spinal Paediatric Vascular Functional Skull base / pituitary Neuro-oncology Operative experience - consolidated logbook evidence of the breadth of operative experience defined in the specialty syllabus Trainees should be able to demonstrate an aggregate of no fewer than 1200 cases in the surgical logbook, with a satisfactory spread of cases between assisting and operating as primary surgeon.
+Trainees should have had a broad exposure to emergency and scheduled components of the subspecialties (current and potentially emerging) recognised in neurosurgery, including, but not necessarily limited to: • Trauma (both brain and spine, including evidence of trauma competency e.g. an ATLS®/PALS course) • Spinal • Paediatric • Vascular • Functional • Skull base / pituitary Operative experience - consolidated logbook evidence of the breadth of operative experience defined in the specialty syllabus • Neuro-oncology Trainees should be able to demonstrate an aggregate of no fewer than 1200 cases in the surgical logbook, with a satisfactory spread of cases between assisting and operating as primary surgeon.
 The full range of neurosurgery should be represented, and microsurgical operating should include the subcategory of critical areas, in which a subtotal of 40, but no fewer than 30, cases performed as primary surgeon must be represented across the range, encompassing the base of the brain, the cerebellopontine angle, vascular procedures, pituitary and endoscopic neurosurgery.
 Experience will also be expected of spinal internal fixation and of spinal intradural tumours as primary surgeon.
+Operative competence - evidence of Primary surgeon experience as indicated in 'Operative experience' above.